MahediMhl/Assessments_Esk/README.md

 # Assessments_Esk
 ====Please check the master branch===
-1. Download the zip from this repo
+1. Download the zip from this repo > unzip
-2. open in visual studio
+2. open the .sln in visual studio
-3. restore the packages
+3. Right click on the solution > restore NuGet packages
-4. run the test verify
+4. run the test VerifyCampaign